Master of Arts (MA) in

 - Online interview with faculty

-**Applicants may be considered for conditional admission if their GPA is lower than 3.0 or their GRE score is lower than 300; however, each applicant must submit a GRE score with the application.
+**Applicants may be considered for admission if their GPA is lower than 3.0.
+While test scores are not required, students may submit GRE/MAT scores.
 If admitted, permission to continue is granted at the end of the first 12 hours of graduate credit by earning a minimum GPA of 3.0.

-A completed application includes unofficial transcripts from all institutions attended, three letters of recommendation, a statement of purpose, official test scores, and a Graduate School application.
+A completed application includes unofficial transcripts from all institutions attended, three letters of recommendation, a statement of purpose, and a Graduate School application.

 After initial review of application materials, promising applicants will be invited for an interview with program faculty.
 Admission decisions take into consideration both application materials and performance during the interview.